sdercolin/vlabeler-hp/contribute.md

 vLabeler is currently available in English, Simplified Chinese and Japanese.
 You can contribute to the localization effort by translating the application to your language.

-Please contact us via Discord channel `#vlabeler-localization` if you are interested in contributing to the localization.
+Please contact us via Discord channel `#vlabeler_localization` if you are interested in contributing to the localization.

 ## Tutorial